Spectral Line Workshop

 A. Make a position-velocity plot (step 12)

-We can do the same in a scriptable way using the impv task.
-In this task we need to define the start and the end of the pv line which we can get from the viewer.
+task (recommended for MacOS users).
+In this task, we need to define the start and end points of the pv line, which can be obtained from the viewer.

 outfile='NGC660.pv',